All Abilities and Inclusion

 - winners of the bronze medals in the 5-a-side competition at the 2018 National Games

-Football West is supporting the 2018 National Games teams touring Adelaide in April.
+Football West supportED the 2018 National Games teams touring Adelaide in April.

 SO athletes are encouraged to register with local clubs to access regular game-play and training preparation in the lead-up to state games, national games and international games.
 Equal Footingball Division training and games are similar to the SO football format.

 Inquiries to Football West’s Inclusive Participation Officer, Gordon Duus: 0410 659 422 / firstname.lastname@example.org